-They’re calling it the “Great Resignation of 2021.”
+They’re calling it the “Great Resignation.”
 Millions of workers—four million alone in April—quit their jobs this year.
 When you combine April with May and June, the number jumps to more than 11 million people.
 The global pandemic created the time and space at home where people began to rethink their job priorities and what matters to them.
 What is the reality that employers need to face in this new environment?
 Read on to find out how your business should shift its focus to survive the great resignation.

 Retention is Key to Survival During the Great Resignation